cloudmesh/cloudmesh-manual/docs/_sources/concepts/compute.rst.txt

             cloudmesh/
                 azure/Provider.py

-In this case we have includes in the compute provider imports for the providers defined in their own reporsitories.
+In this case, we have includes in the compute provider imports for the providers defined in their own repositories.
 As we use the shared namespace they can be accessed from the main provider easily.
-THis allows us to simply add the provider with a simple pip install::
+This allows us to simply add the provider with a simple pip install::

     cd ~/cm/cloudmesh-compute/